 Can I Teach My Child To Be A Mindful Eater?
 Let’s break this down a little.
 What exactly is a mindful eater?

-Most of us know the term mindfulness, it has become quite the buzzword.
-We know that it means to be consciously aware; of ourselves, our surroundings, and the way in which we experience the world.
+Most of us know the term “mindfulness”; it has become quite a buzzword.
+We know that it means being consciously aware of ourselves, our surroundings, and the way we experience the world.
 So how can this concept inform and shape the decisions our children make around the foods they eat?

 How Can I Teach My Child To Be A Mindful Eater?

-Teaching our children to be mindful eaters helps them create respect and a deeper connection with food, which in turn encourages them to create a healthy, long-term relationship with food.
+Teaching our children to be mindful eaters helps them develop respect for food and a deeper connection, which in turn encourages a healthy, long-term relationship with it.

-Where to start the art of mindful eating?
+Where should we start with the art of mindful eating?

 1. We can start by explaining to our children what exactly mindfulness is and laying the foundation for why mindfulness, in general, is so important.